QLIC-meets/QLIC-meets.github.io/pilot/README.md

 *The Schedule*:

 Decide at the end of each session.
 Default is TBA.
+Suggestion: Wednesdays, before lunch.